emz95/immersion-tracker/README.md

 # Personal Immersion Tracker

 This project is a personal immersion tracking tool built with FastAPI, Supabase, and Streamlit.
-It fulfills the core requirements of the Keploy API Fellowship by implementing a custom API with 4+ endpoints, full CRUD functionality, and integration with a real database.
+It fulfills the  requirements of the Keploy API Fellowship Assignment #2 by implementing a custom API with 4+ endpoints, full CRUD functionality, and integration with a real database.
 Users can log time spent on various language immersion activities, update or delete their logs, and view statistics like total time by activity type.
 A simple Streamlit-based frontend is also provided for interacting with the API.

 ## Features